bamos/bamos.github.io/_posts/2014-09-08-nbd-android.md

 {% endhighlight %}

 ## Observing file changes on the server.
-These changes are reflected in the exported file on the server from the `watch` command.
+These changes can be see in the exported file on the server with the `watch` command.

 <center>
   <img src="/data/2014-09-08/android-nbd-changes.png" width="70%"/>